awkhan3/ParametricHierarchicalMatrices/README.md

 To use these codes in your research, please see the [License](LICENSE).

 # Usage
-To run all of the experiments, perform the following steps.
+To run all of the numerical experiments, perform the following steps.
 1. Clone the directory.
 1. Delete the files in the Logs directory.
 2. Run the command "python3 run_test.py".